davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 which also contains the most intergranular melt channels.

 Sample CK-4 records a significantly higher temperature for LREE than both the other samples and its own HREE equilibration temperatures.
 This likely shows that the LREEs were equilibrated at a much higher temperature than the HREEs.
 This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures in the sample set.
 It is likely, therefore, that CK-4 was subjected to a short, transient heating event that was not fully equilibrated in HREE.
 Further, since this transient heating is not reflected in major-element temperatures, it is likely that the sample was subsequently equilibrated at a lower temperature for a significant period of time.
-Also, given low CPX modes, rare-earths added during refertilization may not be completely homogenized throughout the sample.
+Also, given low clinopyroxene modes, rare-earths added during refertilization may not be completely homogenized throughout the sample.

+# Geochemical differences within the Crystal Knob sample set

+All of the Crystal Knob xenoliths analyzed are isotopically depleted, with an initial $\epsilon_\mathrm{Nd}$ of +10, and \ce{^{87}Sr}/\ce{^{86}Sr} of .7029.
+This corresponds to the depleted upper mantle [e.g. @Hofmann1997], with a mantle upwelling source that has seen no contribution from the western North American crust or continental lithosphere more generally.
+The mantle lithosphere sampled by the Crystal Knob suite was created from the same mantle reservoir and is distinct from the overlying crustal material.

+However, the two cohorts in temperature seem to sample mantle material with somewhat different major- and trace-element characteristics.
+In major elements, the low-temperature cohort generally includes phases with relatively fertile compositions, with modal abundances showing a trend towards depletion by decrease in the abundance of pyroxene phases.
+This is supplemented by relatively undepleted pyroxene trace-element
+patterns: In clinopyroxene trace elements, the low-temperature cohort ranges from essentially undepleted to low levels of depletion characteristic of the least-depleted abyssal peridotites [@fig:cpx_literature_comparison].

+The high-temperature samples show major-element compositions with lower Mg\#s, suggesting that depletion progressed differently, with all phases losing volatile elements during depletion.
+Within this cohort, CK-3 and CK-4 show significantly higher levels of REE depletion and extremely low clinopyroxene modes, as well as distinct enrichments in clinopyroxene LREEs, which likely correspond to assimilation of enriching fluid and are notably different from profiles found in abyssal peridotites [@fig:cpx_literature_comparison].
+They also contain chromian spinels, which are a product of increased levels of melt extraction.

+Sample CK-6 shows still-lower Mg\#s for phases but greater abundances of pyroxene phases, suggesting some amount of major-element re-enrichment.
+It is relatively undepleted in REEs and shows no significant temperature disequilibrium in any thermometer including REE.
+This major-element refertilization is likely a result of assimilation of mantle material and re-equilibration near the solidus.
+It implies significant mass exchange and may be due to interaction with deep upwelling fluids.

+Broadly, the results of geochemical and thermometric studies of the Crystal Knob suite suggest that the mantle lithosphere beneath central California was affected by differing levels of depletion and re-enrichment.
+The shallower samples are less depleted, and the hottest and deepest samples are melt residues, implying more melt extraction at deeper levels of the lithospheric column.
+Modeling suggests that re-enrichment happened throughout the sample set, and all clinopyroxene rare-earth elements show effects of re-enrichment except for CK-2.
+However, disequilibrium in REE (CK-4) and unusual major element signatures (CK-6) occur in the hotter samples.
+This suggests that the samples were affected by alteration that was the most intense at deeper depths sometime in their post-emplacement and pre-eruptive history.